intel/platform-aware-scheduling/telemetry-aware-scheduling/deploy/cluster-api/docker/capi-docker.md

 ** This guide is meant for local testing/development only, this is not meant for production usage.**

+For the deployment using a generic provider, please refer to [Cluster API deployment - Generic provider](capi.md).

 ## Requirements

 - A management cluster provisioned in your infrastructure of choice and the relative tooling.